isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Note that the type error happened without any explicit cast.
 When we tested that program the last value printed was `1683627180` which it the integer value for the bit pattern for `987.654`.
-What we have here is an "invisible" type error that happens to give a result that could easily look innocent.
+What we have here is an “invisible” type error that happens to give a result that could easily look innocent.

-And, talking about "invisible", this code produced no output:
+And, talking about “invisible”, this code produced no output:

     v.x = 123;
     cout << v.d << '\n';    // BAD: undefined behavior